 This encryption functionality is only for the Session Initiation Protocol (SIP) service provider, as specified in [RFC3261], and does not extend to other kinds of traffic.
 Microsoft strongly recommends that these extensions be used with Transport Layer Security (TLS) to protect the encryption key when it is passed in SIP/SDP signaling.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary